fuerbringer/tldr/pages/linux/equery.md

 `equery list '*'`

-- Search for installed packages in the Portage tree and overlays:
+- Search for installed packages in the Portage tree and in overlays:

 `equery list -po {{package_name}}`